 Note: We recommend that you arrange to spend a few days in the cosmopolitan city of Cape Town before your safari adventure.
 One of the most beautiful cities in the world, Cape Town has something for everyone, from outdoor activities and wineland tours to world-class shopping and a lively nightlife.

-With its source in Lesotho’s Drakensberg Mountains the Gariep River is South Africa’s longest river and almost traverses the continent of Africa.
-We camp on the banks of the Gariep, formerly Orange River, on day two of this Southern African Safari, enjoying a marvelous African sunset.
+We camp on the Namibian banks of the Gariep, formerly Orange River, on day two of this Southern African Safari, enjoying a marvellous African sunset.
+With its source in Lesotho’s Drakensberg Mountains, the Gariep River is South Africa’s longest river, almost traversing the continent of Africa.

-Here you have the option of hiking up to the viewpoint above the campsite and taking a canoe trip on the Orange River (afternoon or following morning).
-Alternatively you can simply relax in this unspoilt natural setting and take a swim in the river.
-The camp is remote but not too basic, with facilities including hot showers, flush toilets and grass covered camping sites Enjoy sundowners and soak up the peaceful river setting under a blanket of bright stars.
+You have the option of hiking up to the viewpoint above the campsite and taking a canoe trip on the Orange River (this afternoon or the following morning).
+Alternatively, you can simply relax in this unspoilt natural setting and take a swim in the river.
+The camp is remote but not too basic, with facilities including hot showers, flush toilets and grass-covered camping sites Enjoy sundowners and soak up the peaceful river setting under a blanket of bright stars.

-Today we embark on the optional canoe trip or swim in the river and relax at camp, before continuing north into Namibia.
+Today we embark on the optional canoe trip or swim in the river and relax at camp, before continuing north through rural Namibia.
 This Southern African country is a desert land of stark contrasts, best known for its impressive sand dunes.

 We drive to the Fish River Canyon, arguably the largest canyon in Africa and the second largest in the world.
 This beautiful natural wonder is around 500m deep and over 160km in length.
 We explore this scenic area enjoying spectacular views over the sharp “Hell’s Bend” corner of the canyon.
 We camp overnight not far from the immense canyon in this rugged part of southern Namibia.

 From the Fish River Canyon, we continue driving north into one of the oldest deserts in the world, the Namib Desert.